SPIDER: Fuzzing for Stateful Performance Issues in the ONOS Software-Defined Network Controller: Detailed Design

 \item \textbf{Inter-event constraints:} These are properties that must hold across multiple events.
 There are two types of \texttt{HostEvent}, a \texttt{HOST\_ADDED} event is posted when a new host is attached to the network, and a \texttt{HOST\_REMOVED} event is posted when a connected host disconnects from the network.
 An inter-event constraint is that a \texttt{HOST\_REMOVED} event is valid if and only if the corresponding \texttt{host} has been added to the network and has not been removed. \end{itemize}

-We do not yet have an automated way of generating events with inter-event constraints.
-The risk of using type-based event generators for such events is that they may produce invalid events, and thus either (a) the service handlers exit with an error message without exercising meaningful behavior, or (b) the search for \SPIsShort may result in false positives.
+In general, automatically generating such constraint-aware data structures is hard~\cite{langfuzz}.
+While type-based event generators can be used automatically for such events, they run the risk of generating invalid events.
+That is, either (a) the service handlers exit with an error message without exercising meaningful behavior, or (b) the search for \SPIsShort may result in false positives.

-We make a design choice to manually implement generators for only the most \emph{critical} of events, and use automatic type-based generation for the rest.

-\myparagraph{Target-specific adaptation.} Determining which events are \emph{critical} to be manually implemented requires some target-specific insights.
-For instance, in ONOS there are 103 events in ONOS and manually implementing event generators for all events is impractical.
-We describe how we determine \emph{critical} events for different SDN controllers in \Section\ref{sec:impl:event-generator}.